5.7.1 Conferral of Degrees: Policy

 Diplomas are distributed only at Commencement or by mail following Commencement to students receiving Spring quarter degrees and to students who received degrees at the end of the previous Summer, Autumn, and Winter quarters.
 In Spring quarter, students must apply to graduate by the second week in April. in order to have a diploma prepared for the Commencement ceremony.
 The exact date is published in the university calendar.

 Doctoral students who have submitted their dissertations and who need confirmation of their status for employment purposes before conferral may request a Statement of Completion.
-These statements are prepared by the Office of the Registrar after verifying with the department administrator that all degree requirements have been fulfilled, and that there are no holds on the student’s record.
+These statements are prepared by the Office of the Registrar after verifying with the degree program administrator that all degree requirements have been fulfilled, and that there are no holds on the student’s record.
 The Statement of Completion states that the student has completed all degree requirements and that the degree will be conferred on the next conferral date.
-To request a Statement of Completion, students should submit a HelpSU ticket, directed to the Records Unit in the Office of the University Registrar.
+To request a Statement of Completion, students should submit a Stanford Services & Support ticket, directed to the Records Unit in the Office of the University Registrar.

 Students who have satisfied necessary eligibility requirements may participate in Stanford commencement exercises at the end of Spring quarter prior to actual degree conferral.
-Students who wish to do this must file a written request with their department by the published deadline (some departments may require a Commencement Walkthrough Petition, while others do not).
+Students who wish to do this must file a written request with their degree program by the published deadline (some degree programs may require a Commencement Walkthrough Petition, while others do not).
 This is NOT an application to graduate, nor is it a petition to withdraw an application to graduate.
 Students must submit an application to graduate via Axess by the published deadline.

-The student must receive departmental approval to be eligible to participate in a commencement walkthrough.
+The student must receive the degree program's approval to be eligible to participate in a commencement walkthrough.
 In addition:

 The Office of the Registrar does not process or approve walkthrough requests for graduate students.